What we do

 The mission of the Municipal Court is to serve the public, through trust and accountability, by administering justice fairly and efficiently.

 Judge Statman was first appointed to the bench in 2006; she was named presiding judge for the Austin Municipal Court in 2014.
 Her service includes memberships in the State Bar of Texas' Lawyer Assistance Program Committee, Travis County Women Lawyers' Association, Inns of Court, Austin Young Lawyers Association, and the Texas Municipal Courts Association.
-She also provides pro bono help to low-income residents, people in family law, and Social Security disability cases.

 Mary Jane Grubb